-On the basis of the following three ‘active ownership’ activities, PGGM fulfils the rights and responsibilities associated with being a shareholder in listed companies:
+On the basis of the following ‘‘active ownership’ activities, PGGM fulfils the rights and responsibilities associated with being a shareholder in listed companies:

 Voting rights are one of the most important ways to influence the course of a business.
 We therefore vote on the basis of our own judgement at meetings of shareholders.
 For each company, PGGM publishes its voting record and an explanation.

-As a pension fund service provider we see it as our responsibility to engage with market parties and companies about their policies and activities.
-In this way, we attempt to realise ESG-related improvements.
-Our guidelines provide more information on how we develop the ‘Engagement’ instrument.
-See which companies we engaged with in 2019 here and read more about our progress and challenges in our Integrated Annual Report.
+As a pension investor we see it as our responsibility to engage with market parties and companies about their policies and activities.
+In this way, we attempt to reduce ESG-related risks and to stimulate companies to grow a positive footprint on society.

 When necessary, we institute legal proceedings against companies on behalf of our clients as shareholder, to recover any investment losses and enforce good corporate conduct.
 Read more about current proceedings in our Integrated Annual Report.